Steve Davis: Fall out of the top 16 (2000–2005)

 Davis's best result during the season was a quarter-final appearance at the 2001 Irish Masters losing to O'Sullivan.
 Davis failed to qualify for the 2001 World Snooker Championship, losing 6–10 to Andy Hicks in the last qualifying round.
 This was the first time Davis would be absent from the event since his debut in 1979.
 After the loss, he contemplated retirement, but said that it would be the "easy thing to do".
 Since he still enjoyed the challenge of professional play he continued into the 2001–02 snooker season and reached the semi-finals of the 2002 LG Cup and the quarter-finals of the 2003 Irish Masters the following season.
 However, Davis was unable to qualify for the 2002 World Snooker Championship, losing 8–10 to Robin Hull in the final round of qualification.

 Despite this, his previous results were enough to regain his place in the top 16 for the 2003–2004 season, starting ranked 11th in the world.
 Despite not progressing past the third round in any other events, Davis reached the final at the 2004 Welsh Open.
 This was nine years after he last won a ranking event at the 1995 Welsh Open.
-He defeated Mark King, Higgins, Milkins and Marko Fu and met O'Sullivan in the final.
+He defeated Mark King, Higgins, Milkins and Marco Fu and met O'Sullivan in the final.
 In the best of 17 frames match, he led 8–5, but lost 8–9.
 He reached the quarter-finals of the 2005 World Snooker Championship, losing to eventual winner Shaun Murphy.